ALRAYZZ/ALRAYZZ/README.md

 🌍 **Junior Software Developer** | 💻 **.NET Enthusiast** | 🚀 **Seeking First Opportunity**

 Welcome to my GitHub profile!
 I'm a passionate junior developer specializing in **.NET applications**, including desktop apps, APIs, and web applications.
+Also deepening my knowledge in low level and computer architecture.

 This repository serves as my **portfolio** where I showcase personal projects that demonstrate my skills and learning journey.

 ## 🛠️ Technical Skills